ClaudioVarandas/worldcup-notifications/README.md

 # FIFA World Cup 2018 notifications
-This is a WIP
+This is a WIP project, developed in a couple of hours, so please this is not a best example of best practises.
-<h4> <center>This is a Laravel Zero project to fetch World Cup matches data and announces some events to notifications channels (Slack), i did this just for fun.</h4>
+I used the Laravel Zero project to fetch World Cup matches data and announces some events to notifications channels (Slack), i did this just for fun.

 ## Instructions
 - cp .env.example .env